What Is A Solid State Battery?

 Many batteries marketed as “solid-state” today are actually semi-solid or hybrid designs that still contain liquid or gel electrolytes.

-These batteries use partially solid separators or electrolyte additives to improve safety and energy density but do not eliminate liquid components entirely.
+Semi solid state battery uses partially solid separators or electrolyte additives to improve safety and energy density but do not eliminate liquid components entirely.

 True solid-state batteries require a fully solid electrolyte, which remains limited to prototypes and early-stage commercialization.